gronster/azure-content/articles/machine-learning-import-data.md

 #Import your training data into Azure Machine Learning Studio

-When you develop a predictive analytics solution in Azure Machine Learning Studio, you train your model using data representative of your problem space.
+When you develop a predictive analytics solution in Machine Learning Studio, you train your model using data representative of your problem space.
 There are a number of sample datasets available in ML Studio that you can use for this purpose (see [Use the sample datasets in Azure Machine Learning Studio](http://azure.microsoft.com/en-us/documentation/articles/machine-learning-use-sample-datasets/)).
 But you can also import your own data into ML Studio for use in your experiments.